 “The level of care the person requires determines who should be providing the home care and what it will cost,” says Mary Hujer, MSN, a gerontological clinical nurse specialist in Cleveland, Ohio.

-With an agency, the aide has been screened and trained, and they will be supervised, explains Byron Cordes, LCSW, a certified care manager and the current president of the National Association of Professional Geriatric Care Managers.
+With an agency, the aide has been screened and trained, and they will be supervised, explains Byron Cordes, LCSW, a certified care manager and the current president of the Aging Life Care Association.
 But, Cordes adds, there are other benefits of hiring through an agency: “Clients have access to all the resources the agency has.
 They have back-up if the scheduled caregiver can’t be there and the agency handles all the administrative responsibilities – reimbursement forms, payroll, taxes, workers’ compensation, insurance, and background checks and bonding of the employee.”

 Hiring independently means you will be doing the screening and interviewing, supervision, coordination of care and all administrative paperwork.
 But, says Hujer, it also means you are able to hire someone – a friend or relative—who may already know the person, “so the trust factor is higher…and you will usually be paying less, too.”
-(For more on making this choice, click here.)
+(Learn more on making this choice.)

 To locate potential candidates, “cast a wide net,” says Hujer.
 Get suggestions from the older person’s primary care physician or nurse; the local hospital’s social work department; local social service and/or disease-specific organizations; your community’s office on aging or senior center; the older person’s minister or rabbi; and/or friends and neighbors who have previously used a home aide.

 - National Institute on Aging: There’s No Place Like Home – For Growing Old

 - Veterans Administration: Aide and Attendant Benefit